Particle identification with the cluster counting technique for the IDEA drift chamber: Introduction

 \section{Introduction}

 The information about ionization energy loss (dE/dx) by a charged particle track in a gaseous detector is traditionally exploited to perform the particle identification (PID) at modern High Energy physics colliders.
 However, the large and intrinsic uncertainties in the total energy deposition represent a limit to the particle separation capabilities.
-On the other hand, the cluster counting technique (dN$_{cl}$/dx) represents an alternative method which takes advantage of the Poisson nature of the primary ionization process and offers a more statistically robust procedure to infer mass information.The technique consists in singling out, in ever recorded detector signal, the isolated structures related to the arrival on the anode wire of the electrons belonging to a single primary ionization act (dN$_{cl}$/dx).
+On the other hand, the digital nature of the cluster counting (CC) technique (dN$_{cl}$/dx) represents a valid alternative to the truncated mean of the energy loss (dE/dx) method, inherently analogical, since it takes advantage of the Poisson nature of the primary ionization process and offers a more statistically robust procedure to infer mass information.
+This is particularly true for He-based drift chambers with low density of the primary ionization clusters.
+The technique consists in singling out, in ever recorded detector signal, the isolated structures related to the arrival on the anode wire of the electrons belonging to a single primary ionization act.
 The goodness of this method relies on the number of primary ionizations being independent from cluster size and gas gain fluctuations and being insensitive to highly ionizing $\delta$-rays.
-This PID method is going to be used in the high granularity, low mass, fully stereo, co-axial with the 2 T solenoid field drift chamber tracking system of the IDEA detector concept \cite{Blondeletal2008,Fabioetal2013}.It is a He-based, unique-volume drift chamber, with an inner, external radius, length and radiation length respectively of 0.30 m, 2 m, 4 m, $\approx$ 0.016 $X_{0}$ in the barrel and $\approx$ 0.05 $X_{0}$ in the end-caps \cite{FabricioLiang2013}.
-It consists in 112 co-axial layers, at alternating-sign stereo angles and 24 azimuthal sectors.
-The choice of a He-based gas mixture is motivated by the fact that a low primary ionization density and low drift velocity (drift velocity of $\approx$ 2.5 cm/$\mu$s) imply a larger time cluster separation ($\lambda \approx$ 800 $\mu$m in 90\% He, or 30 ns), a low average cluster size $<N_{electrons}/cluster >$ $\approx$ 1.6 and a low single electron diffusion ($< 110$ $\mu$m for 0.5 cm drift, or $< 4.5$ ns) \cite{Vehlowetal2013}.
-Moreover, a 2 m track in a He-based gas mixture gives a number of cluster greater than 2400 for a minimum ionizing and the particle resolution scales with the length of the detector L$^{-0.5}$ (not L$^{-0.37}$ as in dE/dx) \cite{NewmanGirvan2004}.
-The effectiveness of the CC algorithms’ usage for PID has been demonstrated by theoretical results and presented in \autoref{sec:simulation}.
-In \autoref{sec:testbeam}, we describe briefly the application of two cluster counting algorithms to real beam test data and their performance results.
-Taking into account the good outcome, we present in \autoref{sec:conclusion} the future plan of optimizing and validating the CC algorithms and the CC technique for particle identification.
+It is going to be used in the high granularity, low mass, fully stereo, co-axial, He-based, unique-volume with the 2 T solenoid field drift chamber tracking system of the IDEA detector concept \cite{Blondeletal2008,Fabioetal2013,FabricioLiang2013}.
+The choice of a He-based gas mixture implies low drift velocity (of $\approx$ 2.5 cm/$\mu$s), a larger cluster time separation (30 ns in 90\% He), a low average cluster size $<N_{electrons}/cluster >$ $\approx$ 1.6, and a low single electron diffusion ($< 4.5$ ns for 0.5 cm drift) \cite{Vehlowetal2013,NewmanGirvan2004}.
+The effectiveness of the CC algorithms for PID has been demonstrated by theoretical results and presented in \autoref{sec:simulation}.
+In \autoref{sec:testbeam}, we describe briefly the application of two CC algorithms to real beam test data and their performance results.
+Taking into account the good outcome, we present in \autoref{sec:conclusion} the future plan for optimizing and validating the CC algorithms and the CC technique for PID.